-Revised & pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University 04/14.
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 07/15.
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 04/14.
 Originally prepared by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University.
-New 08/10.
+(New 08/10).

 Fire ants can be a nuisance in the vegetable garden.
 In addition to being a stinging insect, they can damage some vegetable crops, such as okra and Irish potatoes.
 Occasionally they may feed on tender seedlings of corn, cucumber and watermelon.

 A vegetable garden that is frequently tilled may have fewer fire ant mounds because tilling disturbs the fire ants and causes them to move.
 However, some mounds will persist, such as those that are too close to the individual vegetable plants to adequately be disturbed by tilling, or in gardens that are heavily mulched for weed control.
 In these cases fire ant baits or mound treatments may be necessary.

 Fire ant mound in mulched area of vegetable garden.

 Joey Williamson ©2010 HGIC, Clemson Extension

 If fire ant baits are applied during the spring and fall to the lawn area surrounding the garden, this may significantly control fire ants within the garden site (see EIIS/TO-6 Fire Ant Management in the Home Lawn).
 Besides treating for fire ants in the surrounding lawn, some fire ant baits and products for mound treatments also are labeled for use within the vegetable garden for additional control.
 Always read the product label for where and how it can be safely used.
 The label must state it is for use around the specific vegetables being grown, and state it is for fire ant control as a bait or drench application.